General Acne FAQ

 Why are there so many acne brands?

-The main reason is that there is no cure, so people keep buying different acne products looking for a remedy that doesn’t exist.
+The main reason is that there is no cure, so people keep buying different acne products, looking for a remedy that doesn’t exist.
 There is very little difference between most acne brands.
 If you look at the active ingredients, most of them use the same two drugs, and the main ingredient is almost always water.
 The more nutrients in your skincare, the healthier your skin can be.
 We recommend using a nutrient-rich organic aloe-based acne product or products for better health and results.

 Does stress cause acne?

-Yes.
 Stress can increase the hormones that cause problems for the sebaceous glands.
 This can cause pimples, but we do not know if stress can cause acne.
 So far, ClearPoint® Clear Skin Supplements work on a hormonal level and are very helpful in controlling stress-related acne.

-Common Acne Related Terms
+Common Acne-Related Terms

 • Acid Mantle – Our skin’s natural protective barrier that defends us against bacteria, viruses, and pollutants.
 A compromised barrier can lead to premature aging, infection, dehydration, irritation, sensitivity, and acne.
 The Acid Mantle is very delicate and can be damaged by the sun, harsh soaps, Benzoyl Peroxide, and overall aggressive skincare regimens.